dsarov/ARDaP/README.md

 ARDaP can be called from the command line through [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html).
 This will pull the current workflow into local storage.
 Any parameter in the configuration file `nextflow.config` can be changed on the command line via `--` dashes, while Nextflow runtime parameters can be changed via `-` dash.

-For example, to run Nextflow with a maximum job queue size of 300 and the default cluster job submission template profile for `PBS`, and activate the mixture setting in `ARDaP` we can simply run:
+For example, to run Nextflow with the default cluster job submission template profile for `PBS`, and activate the mixture setting in `ARDaP` we can run:

-`nextflow run dsarov/ardap -qs 300 --executor pbs --mixture`
+`nextflow run dsarov/ardap --executor pbs --mixtures`

 ## Resource Managers